yrodro/in-60-seconds/PITCHME.md

 <br \>
 @snap[text-07]
-@ul[list-no-bullets]
+@ol[list-alpha-bullets]
-- The transpose of a lower diagonal is upper diagonal and viceversa
+1. The transpose of a \color{yellow}{lower} diagonal is \color{yellow}{upper} diagonal and viceversa
-- The product of lower diagonals is lower diagonal, and the product of upper diagonals is upper diagonal
+1. The product of lower diagonals is lower diagonal, and viceversa
-- A triangular matrix is invertible $\Leftrightarrow$ all its diagonal entries are non-zero
+1. A triangular matrix is invertible $\Leftrightarrow$ all its diagonal entries are non-zero
-- The inverse of a lower diagonal is lower diagonal and viceversa
+1. The inverse of a lower diagonal is lower diagonal and viceversa
-@ulend
+@lend
 @snapend